ashi009/bestroutetb/README.md

 This project requires [node.js][nodejs] to run.

-If you are using OS X install it with homebrew
+If you are using OS X install it with homebrew:

     $ brew install nodejs